6413/fan/README.md

 - Uses .webp files for loading images
 - Limited shapes for collisions
 - The library is still in development, bugs and missing features to be expected
+- Only Xorg support for now.
+Hopefully Wayland support in the future

 ## Getting Started